zcy123-rgf/zcy.github.io/docs/user-needs.md

 ---

 ## 2.1 User Journey Map
-The full user journey for a tourist using **Maple Echoes (Quick Explore Mode)** is designed to transform passive sightseeing into an active, playful experience:
+The full user journey for a tourist using **Maple Echoes** is designed to transform passive sightseeing into an active, playful experience:

 1.  **Onboarding & Mode Selection**
     User opens the app and chooses between Quick Explore (tourist) or Deep Explore (student) mode.